-58 The promoter shall ensure that both project workers and project-affected people and communities have been properly identified, consulted and informed of their rights in terms of health, safety and security. (refer to Standard 2 on Stakeholder Engagement).
+The promoter shall ensure that both project workers and project-affected people and communities have been properly identified, consulted and informed in an accessible format of their rights in terms of health, safety and security (pursuant to Standard 2 on Stakeholder Engagement).
 The promoter shall further ensure that they can freely convene and express their views on project risks, impacts and the proposed health and safety management plans.
-Due attention should be paid to reaching out to individuals or groups within the project-affected communities that are vulnerable, marginalised, systematically discriminated against or excluded on the basis of their socioeconomic characteristics and Indigenous Peoples in the local communities (refer to Standard 7) and ensuring that risks to them have been adequately identified and protective and mitigation measure communicated.
+Due attention should be paid to reaching out to individuals or groups within the project-affected communities that are vulnerable, marginalised, systematically discriminated against or excluded on the basis of their socioeconomic characteristics and Indigenous Peoples in the local communities (in accordance with Standard 7) and ensuring that risks to them have been adequately identified and protective and mitigation measure communicated.